 - 1. If there is any other relevant aspect as regards corporate governance in the company or in group entities that has not been covered in this Report, but is necessary to include, to provide more comprehensive and well-grounded information on the corporate governance structure and practices in your entity or its group, detail them briefly. - 2.
-In this section, any other information, clarification or nuance may be included that is related to the previous sections of the report, to the extent that they are relevant and not reiterative.

-In particular, state if the company is subject to different legislation than the Spanish legislation in corporate governance matters and, where appropriate, include the information that the company is obligated to provide which is different to that required in this report.

-3. The company may also state if it has voluntarily signed up to other international industry-wide or any other codes of ethical principles or best practices.
+In this section, any other information, clarification or nuance may be included that is related to the previous sections of the report, to the extent that they are relevant and not reiterative. - In particular, state if the company is subject to different legislation than the Spanish legislation in corporate governance matters and, where appropriate, include the information that the company is obligated to provide which is different to that required in this report. - The company may also state if it has voluntarily signed up to other international industry-wide or any other codes of ethical principles or best practices.
 Where applicable, the code in question will be identified along with the date of signing.
-In particular, the company will declare if it subscribed the Code of Best Tax Practices, of 20 July 2010.